Skip to main content

 2. In Type, select Google Merchant Center, give it a custom name as desired, and select Next.

 3. Select Connect for Productsup to redirect you to a Google account page where you can give Productsup access to your Google Merchant Center account.
-Once ready, Google returns you back to Productsup.
+Once ready, Google redirects you back to Productsup.
 Close the confirmation window to proceed.

 Tip